tpusmb/python-twin-gan/README.md

 Now you can launch the server just with this command? **Remember to activate your virtualenv**

     python server.py <ip>

+Now you can run the android application.
+Mor information of the App directory [here](https://github.com/tpusmb/android)

 ## Original git repository

-You can found the original project [here](https://github.com/jerryli27/TwinGAN):
+You can found the original project [here](https://github.com/jerryli27/TwinGAN)

 ## Troubleshooting